tevisaa/tevisaa.github.io/_pages/about.md

 *I am a scientist eager to work on problems related to complex chronic diseases and their comorbidities.*

 Following diagnoses of hypermobile Ehlers-Danlos syndrome (hEDS) and related conditions, I am dedicated to a career that integrates patient-informed research with disability advocacy.
-I have seen firsthand the urgent need for systems that center lived experience and collaborative approaches to research and care.
-This commitment guides me toward patient-led research as a prospective graduate student, with the goal of improving patient outcomes and expanding resources for the disabled community.
+I have seen firsthand the urgent need for systems that center lived experience and enable collaboration across patients, clinicians, and researchers.
+As a prospective graduate student, I aim to build those systems by advancing patient-led research that translates directly into improved outcomes and expanded resources for the disabled community.

 My long-term objective is to define the molecular, structural, and immunological drivers of connective tissue and polygenic, multisystem diseases.
 I am particularly interested in how crosstalk among inflammatory pathways, extracellular matrix remodeling, and neuroimmune signaling produces chronic, fluctuating symptoms—such as pain, dysautonomia, and fatigue—that elude current diagnostic categories and single-marker tests.